timvandermeij/lbp.py/README.md

 Running the code
 ================

 The first step is to obtain images to run `lbp.py` on.
-We use a scraper to get large, high resolution, images from [Unsplash](https://www.unsplash.com), which provides free images under a [Creative Commons Zero](https://www.unsplash.com/license) license.
+We use a scraper to get large, high resolution images from [Unsplash](https://unsplash.com), which provides free images under a [Creative Commons Zero](https://unsplash.com/license) license.
 Execute the following command in a terminal:

     $ python scraper.py 10